microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make build-packages -j$(nproc) CONFIG_FILE=./imageconfigs/core-legacy.json QUICK_REBUILD_PACKAGES=y
 ```

-Note that the image config file passed to the `CONFIG_FILE` option _only_ builds the packages included in the image config plus all packages needed to build/run those packages.
-In other words, rather than building the entirety of the CBL-Mariner repo, only the packages needed by the image config and the dependencies for those packages will be built.
+Note that the image config file passed to the `CONFIG_FILE` option _only_ builds the packages included in the image config, plus all packages needed to build/run those packages.
+In other words, rather than building the entirety of the CBL-Mariner repo, only the packages needed by the image config and their dependencies will be built.

 #### Targeted Package Building

 Beginning with the `CBL-Mariner 2.0`'s 2022 October Release (`2.0.20221007`), it is possible to rapidly build one or more packages "in-tree".
 This technique can be helpful for modifying an existing SPEC file or adding a new one to CBL-Mariner.

 We do this by limiting the packages the toolkit knows about by only packaging the desired SRPMS via `SRPM_PACK_LIST`.
-Also recall that individual packages can be developed outside the core repo, refer to the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repo for details.
+Also, recall that individual packages can be developed outside the core repo; refer to the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repo for details.

 |Argument|Use|
 |:-|-|